Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 select * from renamed
 ```

-### Core Layer
+### Create the marts layer

-Now set up the core layer as follows:
+Now set up the marts layer as follows:

-1. Create a `models/core/fct_orders.sql` to build a fact table with order details
+1. Create a `models/mart/fct_orders.sql` to build a fact table with order details

 ```sql
 {{